What You’ll Learn 💾

 Remove old files

-You can download Data manager from our Download section on our web page.
+You can download Data Manager from the Download section on our website.

-After we press OK, we can see, that the Data manager was added to our Extensions list.
+After pressing OK, you will see that the Data Manager has been added to the Extensions list.

 Stop and shut down

-We can choose when we would like to stop storing or shut down the computer.
-We can do it after the selected Async channel has no new data to store within the specified timeout or after the file is transferred.
+You can choose when to stop storing data or shut down the computer.
+This can be done either after the selected Async channel has no new data to store within the specified timeout or after the file has been transferred.

-If we choose the first option, then we need to select the Async channel option, timeout, and action type.
+If you choose the first option, you need to select the Async Channel, timeout, and action type.

 Transfer files

-We can transfer files to a specific location on a disk or to the FTP server.
-We can decide whether we would like to copy all files or every x-the file.
+You can transfer files either to a specific location on a disk or to an FTP server.
+You can also decide whether to copy all files or every n-th file.

-If we transfer files to a Disc location, we simply select the Directory where data will be copied.
-We can also see all the existing files.
+If transferring files to a disk location, simply select the directory where the data will be copied.
+You can also view all existing files there.

-If we decide to transfer data on an FTP server, we need to type in the specific information, like Host, Port, local folder, etc.
+If transferring data to an FTP server, you need to enter specific information such as Host, Port, Local Folder, etc.

-There are also some additional options.
-We can choose to rename the existing file, overwrite it, skip it or resume it. we can also decide to delete the files after transferring them and copy files which transfer wasn't successful.
-Some FTP servers demand passive connection, so It is always good to test the connection to make sure that it works properly.
+Additional options are also available.
+You can choose to rename existing files, overwrite them, skip them, or resume them.
+You can also decide to delete files after transferring them and re-copy files that were not transferred successfully.
+Some FTP servers require a passive connection, so it is always recommended to test the connection to ensure it works properly.

 Remove files

-Our last field allows us to remove specific files.
+The last section allows you to remove specific files.

-We can select the number of days that need to pass before the files are removed from the local folder.
-Please don't skip the WARNING note.
-This option will remove all old files from the data folder.
+You can set the number of days that must pass before files are automatically removed from the local folder.
+WARNING: This option will permanently remove all old files from the data folder.

 Page 1 of 16